This is the multi-page printable view of this section. Click here to print.

 • My CSP Consoles

-Both sections provide access to assigned resources and CSP consoles.
+Both sections provide access to allocated resources and the CSP console.

 Top Resources

-This section displays a list of the top 30 accessible resources.
+This section shows a list of the top 30 accessible resources.

-You can use the search function to quickly find a specific resource, and filter resources based on the following items:
+You can quickly find specific resources using the search function, and you can filter resources based on the following items.

 • Project